opensourcecobol/Open-COBOL-ESQL/tests/README.md

      ```

-  2. After attach to a running container, make sure you can connect to the PostgreSQL container.
+  2. After attaching to the running container(e.g. xxxx_ocesql-1), make sure you can connect to the PostgreSQL container.
      ```PGPASSWORD=password psql -h db_postgres -U main_user -d testdb```

   3. Write configuration to embed_db_info.sh.
      Refer to embed_db_info.sh for the setting example.

-  4. Run "./basic" to start test programs.
+  4. Run ```./basic``` to start test programs.